zevo-enterprise/zevo-enterprise/README.md

 ---

+<h3>Artificial Intelligence is designed as an assistive support system to aid human decision-making — not as a replacement, but as a collaborative partner.
+It stands alongside the human and adheres to the rules established in Global, International and National Constitution. </h3>

 ### Regulation Law: Artificial Intelligence (Global [UN - United Nations] - International [Between Country] - National [Country])

 <h3> Responsible: AI server provider ("Data Centers"), AI service provider ("Applications"), and AI consumer ("Users") </h3>

-<h3>Artificial Intelligence is designed as an assistive support system to aid human decision-making — not as a replacement, but as a collaborative partner.
-It stands alongside the human and adheres to the rules established in Global, International and National Constitution. </h3>
+### Recommendation: AI-Driven System: Union Deterministic and Non Deterministic Algorithms
+(Eg: FSM Fuzzy-Neural Algorithm Logic) Stopping condition.

 ---